8 Ways to Keep Owners Engaged in Your Fantasy Football League

 While money is nice, getting a trophy is something that will last forever.
 One of my leagues has a single trophy, which is a decent size and displays little plaques with the winner’s name and the year they won.
 The trophy can be added to in layers when needed, and the commish pays for the shipping to send it to the winner to keep for a year as we have owners from all over the country.
 This is also a great way to reward the champion of your league, although it involves going above the normal routine to pull it off.
 It’s something everyone will appreciate though.

 Another idea for an award is to give the highest-scoring team in Week 18 a prize.
-I’m not a big fan of having the finals in Week 18, but there is no sense in making it a dead week in your league.
+I’m not a big fan of having the finals in the final week, but there is no sense in making it a dead week in your league.
 Set aside a couple of dollars to award a prize this week—it keeps everyone involved right through the end of the season.

 Use Write-Ups and Polls